History of slavery in Michigan: Northwest Territory (1787–1803)

 The current state of Michigan was part of the Northwest Territory in 1787, when the Northwest Ordinance made slavery illegal with the clause "Neither slavery nor involuntary servitude shall exist in the territory".
 Even so, there were still enslaved people living in Michigan until 1837.
-French and British slaveholders continued to hold enslaved people due to loopholes in the law.
+French and British slaveowners in the Northwest Territory continued to own slaves due to loopholes in American law.
 The ordinance was interpreted to mean that no more new slaves could be brought into the area.

 The Jay Treaty between Great Britain and the United States made it illegal to buy and sell slaves.
 The treaty did not change the status, though, of 300 existing slaves who lived in Detroit in 1795.
 Catholic priests owned slaves and a slave helped build the Basilica of Sainte Anne de Détroit in 1800.
 Enslaved people helped build the city of Detroit.

 Enslaved people generally slept on their slaveholder's kitchen floors.
 Although there were some cases where they lived in a separate building, particularly if it was a family.
 Subject to physical violence, some people were maimed.
 Women were subject to sexual violence.

 Some enslaved people were hired out to others, which allowed them freedom to walk in the streets of the city.
 Some bondservants married into families of slaveholders.

 Elijah Brush was a slaveholder, who also argued for an enslaved family's liberty.
 The owner of Grosse Ile, William Macomb (c.
 1751–1796) owned 26 bondservants, which was rare.
 The Campaus and Woodwards, leading families in Detroit, were also slave owners.
 Other slave-owning families prominent in Detroit were the Abbott, Beaubien, Beaufait, Cass, Dequindre, Gouin, Groesbeck, Hamtramck, Livernois, McDougall, Meldrum, and Rivard families.